erebos12/agile-design-solid/readme.md

 #### Shotgun Effect
 If a small change makes a big ripple in your code.
 If you need to change many locations it might suggest, among other smells, that the SRP is broken.

+### How to work compliant to the Single Responsibility Principle?

+### Awareness
+This is a general suggestion for clean code.
+We need to be aware of our code.
+We need to take care.
+As for SRP, we need to try and catch as early as we can a class that is responsible for too much.
+We need to always look for a ‘too big method’.

+### Testable Code
+Test-Driven-Developement - special topic on its own!

+### Code Coverage Metrics
+Sometimes, when a class does too much, it won’t have 100% coverage at first shot.
+Check the code quality metrics.

+### Refactoring and Design Patterns
+For SRP, we’ll mostly do extract-method, extract-class, move-method.
+Constantly refactor your code!
+See [Boy Scout Rule][57bd0231]

+  [57bd0231]: https://clean-code-developer.com/grades/grade-1-red/#Boy_Scout_Rule "Boy Scout Rule"